QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 <details class="details-e">
 <summary>Root / Administrator</summary>

-There is a super-user, usually called root, that have every control on the machine.
-Root can delegate this power to others users by making them a part of the "sudoers" group.
-The command to do an action using elevated permissions is different according to the Linux-distribution, but the command **sudo** is the most well-know one.
+There is a super-user, usually called root, that has absolute control over the machine. `root` can delegate this power to others   by making them a part of the "sudoers" group.
+The command to do an action using elevated permissions is different according to the Linux distribution, but the command **sudo** is the most well-known one.

 ![super-user/sudo bash](_images/sudo.png)